neutronka/hunspell-spellchecker/README.md

-#Multi-language spellchecker for source code and simple text
+#Multi-language simple spellchecker

-This spellchecker is based on hunspell library using npm module "nodehun".
+This spellchecker is based on hunspell library using npm module "nspell".
 It supports Multi-Language via .dic and .aff files.
 It checks WORD by WORD and ignores all symbols and punctuation.

 ## Features